uxmapp/azure-functions-splunk/graph/README.md

 ## How it works
 1. When the `create-subscription` function successfully creates a Microsoft Graph subscription, the subscription ID and expiration date is written to a storage blob.
 1. After a subscribed event occurs, a notification is sent to the `subscription-webhook`.
 The `subscription-webhook` commits the data to a notification queue to keep things speedy.
-1. When an event arrives on the notification queue, the `process-notification-queue` function is triggered.
-This function retrieves the data from Microsoft Graph and forwards the data to Splunk.
+1. UXMapp polls the notification queue every 60 seconds and requests the data and removes the item from the queue.
 1. Since subscriptions have a short lifespan, the `update-subscriptions` function periodically reads the blobs and will update subscriptions if they are about to expire.

 [![subscription-webhook](docs/images/Azure-Functions-for-Graph.svg)](docs/images/Azure-Functions-for-Graph.svg)